fcdoc/doc/en/flashduty/conf/template.md

 ```

 ## Slack Bot
-- The message __can be sent with a length of about 15000 characters, and any excess will be truncated and sent__ ;
+- The message __can be up to 15000 characters, and any excess will be truncated and sent__ ;
-- If the text contains `<br>` , when rendering, __the blank line will be deleted first, and then `<br>` will be replaced with a newline character__ ;
+- If the text contains `<br>` , it will __first delete blank lines, and then replace `<br>` with a newline character__ ;
-- If you do not set custom content, the system default template will be used to display only key information:
+- If you do not set custom content, the system default template will be used, displaying only key information:

 ```i18n
 {{fireReason .}}INC <{{.DetailUrl}}|#{{.Num}}> {{toHtml .Title}}